Creamy Pasta with Bacon and Peas

 Servings 6

-Delicious salty bacon and sweet delicate peas come together in this quick and easy pasta recipe, ready in only 20 minutes.
-This Creamy Pasta with Bacon and Peas is one your entire family will love and request for dinner over and over!
+I’ve combined delicious salty bacon and sweet, delicate peas in this quick and easy pasta recipe, ready in only 20 minutes.
+This Creamy Pasta with Bacon and Peas is one that my entire family loves and requests for dinner over and over.

 Pin this now to find it later